dbos-inc/eslint-plugin/README.md

-# DBOS typescript-eslint plugin
+# DBOS eslint plugin
-typescript-eslint plugin for DBOS SDK
+eslint plugin for DBOS SDK

 The [DBOS SDK](https://github.com/dbos-inc/dbos-ts) (from [DBOS, Inc.](https://dbos.dev)) is a **Typescript framework built on the database** that helps you develop transactional backend applications.

-This [typescript-eslint](https://typescript-eslint.io/) plugin assists in the following aspects of coding:
+This [eslint](https://eslint.org/)/[typescript-eslint](https://typescript-eslint.io/) plugin assists in the following aspects of coding:
 - Correct use of the DBOS SDK
 - Conformance to TypeScript best practices
 - Identification of code that may contain security vulnerabilities and unexpected nondeterminism